kingaa/sbied/README.md

 facilities provided for the purpose in **pomp**.
 Compilation with these archives in place requires much less time than does compilation from scratch.
-The following gives an indication of the size of the archives and the time required for their computation.
+The following gives an indication of the size of the archives and the time required for their computation on a linux cluster with 250 cpus.

 <table>
 <thead>